leongrdic/php-dataplater/readme.md

 # Dataplater

-HTML template engine that uses data-attributes and keeps HTML templates valid and clean.
+PHP template engine that uses data-attributes and keeps HTML templates valid and clean.
 Scroll down to see a usage example.

 ## Install
 ```